-Now that we know what areas we want to grow, let’s talk about who we are going to reach.
-When’s the last time you assessed your current clients?
+Now that we know what areas we want to grow, let’s talk about who we will reach.
+When was the last time you assessed your current clients?
 Are they your ideal clients?
 Do you know what they really look like on a personal level?
-Understanding who these individuals are will help you decide on the specific message you will deliver, and how you are going to reach them.
+Understanding who these individuals are will help you decide on the specific message you will deliver, and how you will reach them.

-Many companies spend time trying to be everything to everyone, but if you want to create a measurable, intentional marketing plan, we need to identify your target customers.
+Many companies spend time trying to be everything to everyone, but if you want to create a measurable, intentional marketing plan, you must identify your target customers.
 To start, you can categorize them into groups or segments based on how many different customer types you have.
-From there, it’s time to dig a little deeper and create customer profiles, sometimes known as buyer, audience, or user personas.
+From there, it’s time to dig a little deeper and create customer profiles, sometimes known as the buyer, audience, or user personas.

 To build your profile, start with identifying the client’s industry.
 What events or issues are happening in their industry that you can capitalize on or provide value around?
 Are there specific triggers that cause them to search for your product or service?
 Understanding timing and pain points allow you to provide the right message at the right time.
 Next, get to know their motivators.
 What feeling or emotion are they after when it comes to purchasing your product or service?
 What about your product or service will make them happier, healthier, wealthier, or save them time or money?

 Demographics such as age, income, location, and more are important.
-However, we encourage you to put an emphasis on specific behaviors and actions.
+However, we encourage you to emphasize specific behaviors and actions.
 What are common objections you may experience in marketing your product or service to them?
-Can you create a message that addresses those upfront and combat common misperceptions or hesitations.
+Can you create a message that addresses those upfront and combat common misperceptions or hesitations?
 Knowing this will help you connect with your customers on a deeper level, and build stories and strategies that speak directly to their needs.

 When you have your target client in mind with an understanding of how they think, feel, and make decisions, you can create an effective marketing plan that focuses on them at all times.